 - Typically we receive 200 cancellations over the summer, so we want to make sure our numbers are high enough to accommodate attrition.
 Poor planning on our part and increased vacancy would mean higher costs for students and their families, which is something we want to do our best to avoid.

 - Please understand that students on our unassigned list are the highest priority for the Assignment Office and we want to work to get you your hall and roommate information as quickly as possible.

 How long will I have to wait for an assignment?

-- The wait can be as little as one week or it can be right before the halls open in August.
+- The wait can be as little as one week or it can be right before the halls open.
 We also check on a daily basis for students who may be attending UW-Madison based on data we see related to Admissions and SOAR.
 We follow up with these students right away to keep our assignment process moving as quickly as possible.
 We will assign you based on your preferences as best we can, and you will receive an email once you are assigned.

 How can I prepare for the upcoming year if I do not yet know my hall information?

 - There are many ways to get ready to be a Badger without knowing a specific room number.